 Most chimaeras live in deep water, which makes them hard to study.
-The spotted ratfish is often seen in shallow water and is easier to observe.
+The spotted ratfish is often seen in shallow water and is easier to observe, however.
 It's also a common fish in some places.
 Researchers therefore know more about the life of the spotted ratfish than about the lives of many other chimaeras.

 The ratfish is often seen in groups but may hunt on its own as well.
 It travels close to the ocean bottom, in shallow to deep water.
-It's a carnivore and often feeds at night, eating crabs, clams, sea stars and shrimp as well as softer prey like worms and small fish.
+It's a carnivore and often feeds at night, eating crabs, clams, sea stars, and shrimp as well as softer prey like worms and small fish.
 Its mouth faces downwards, which helps it to pick up food from the sea bed.

 The fish finds its prey primarily by smell.
 Like other cartilaginous fish and some bony ones, a ratfish can detect the weak electric fields produced by living organisms.
 This ability is believed to aid its hunt for food, especially in dim light.

 Like sharks, ratfish have internal fertilization.
-Also like sharks, a male ratfish has claspers behind his pelvic fins which are used to insert sperm into the female's body.
+Also like sharks, a male ratfish has claspers beside his pelvic fins which are used to insert sperm into the female's body.
 A ratfish has two pairs of claspers while a shark has only one pair, however.
 The second pair of claspers are retractable.